World National football team squads

 Brazil has won the silver medal three times in the Olympic Games, in 2004, 2008 and 2024.

-Brazil is the most successful women's national team in South America, having won eight out of the nine editions of the Copa América championship.
+Brazil is the most successful women's national team in South America, having won nine out of the ten editions of the Copa América championship.
 Since 1999, they have been contenders for the World title.
 In 1998 and 1999, the team finished as the runners-up at the Women's U.S. Cup.

 Brazil will host the 2027 FIFA Women's World Cup; marking the first time that South America has hosted the tournament.